lucidlayer/traceform/README.md

 ## About

 Traceform is designed to bridge your React code to the live UI—instantly find where your components render in the browser.

-For more information, see the subproject READMEs.
+**Learn more at [traceform.framer.website](https://traceform.framer.website/)** or see the subproject READMEs for technical details.